-Having lived in China, I’ve been lucky enough to visit several sections of the wall.
-There are two within an hour’s drive of Beijing — Badaling and Mutianyu.
-But with such easy access, they can get very busy with day trippers.
+I’ve been lucky enough to visit several sections of the wall.
+There’s one in particular that’s within an hour’s drive of Beijing — Badaling.
+But with such easy access, it can get extremely busy with day trippers.

 From the section’s east gate you can hike westwards for 7 km (4 miles) to the Ming-dynasty fortress complex at Huangya Pass.
 While this section is relatively short, you’ll need to navigate steep steps as it snakes its way up the mountainside, so walking along it can take two or three hours.

-Another alternative, and my personal preference, is the Jinshanling section.
-About a two-hour drive northeast of Beijing, it offers a much more peaceful and atmospheric experience.
+Then there’s the Jinshanling section.
+About a two-hour drive northeast of Beijing, it offers a peaceful and atmospheric experience of the wall.
 Constructed during the early Ming dynasty and renovated in 1567, it snakes for 10.5 km (6.5 miles) from Longyu Pass in the west to Wangjing Tower in the east at an altitude of 700 m (2,297 ft) above sea level.

-Arriving at Jinshanling felt completely different from my prior visits to the wall.
-I spent the best part of a day there and only saw about 15 other visitors.
+I’ve often spent the best part of a day at Jinshanling and only saw about 15 other visitors.
 It meant I could take photographs undisturbed and fully appreciate the wall’s scale, as well as the expansive views over forested peaks and valleys.